WyldResearchLtd/Ligger.spritebuilder/README.md

 * Should say Backstage or VIP
 * check all menu items for Enlarge on Touch , and selected colours
 * New txt colour in Leaderboard
-* New Icons for swipe, thouch, audio on/off
+* New Icons for swipe, touch, audio on/off
 * All text reviewed
 * T&Cs
 * Gameplay